ShieldHeart1/RelentlessNight/README.md

 ![RN_4 40_Settings_RnClassic](https://user-images.githubusercontent.com/43711346/154806599-8057e950-62f7-4731-89ac-62c0f8011e92.png)

-What you see above is the classic Relentless Night settings, though you are free to configure your games as you like.
+What you see above are the classic Relentless Night settings, though you are free to configure your games as you like.
+All mod settings are dynmaic and can be change during your run.
 Detailed descriptions of each setting/feature are below:

 ### How Fast Days And Nights Get Longer